Fluoroquinolone Antibiotics Lawsuit

 In 2008, the FDA issued a” black box warning” regarding the dangers of fluoroquinolones and tendon rupture.
 A black box warning is the strongest warning that can be issued by the agency and must be printed at the top of prescribing information.
-Occurrence or worsening of symptoms of neurological condition, myasthenia gravis was added to the black box warning in 2011 and in 2013, the agency required updates to add potential for irreversible peripheral neuropathy or permanent nerve damage.
+Occurrence or worsening of symptoms of the neurological condition myasthenia gravis was added to the black box warning in 2011.
+In 2013, the agency required updates to include potential for irreversible peripheral neuropathy or permanent nerve damage.

 In 2016, enhanced warnings about potentially disabling and permanent side effects affecting tendons, muscles, joints, nerves and the central nervous system were required.
 An FDA advisory committee subsequently recommended that fluoroquinolones not be used as first choice medications for uncomplicated urinary tract infections, sinus infections or bronchitis.
 It was also recommended that use be restricted in children.
 In 2016, prescribing information was changed to state that fluoroquinolones should be reserved for patients who were not treatable with other medications.
 Information about nerve damage was also added to the patient information guide.

 In July 2018, the FDA updated warnings for fluoroquinolone antibiotics due to increased risks of mental health disorders and low blood sugar side effects.
 The agency required safety labeling changes which strengthened warnings and precautions to separate and highlight mental health effects by listing them separately from neurological warnings.
 In addition, language across all fluoroquinolones was standardized.
 Mental health side effects included agitation, nervousness, disorientation, disturbances in attention, memory impairment, and delirium.